-On July 1, 2019, the Company completed an IPO, in which the Company issued and sold 6,900,000 shares of its common stock at a public offering price of \$15.00 per share, including 900,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares of common stock, for aggregate gross proceeds of \$103.5 million.
+On July 1, 2019, the Company completed its initial public offering ("IPO"), in which the Company issued and sold 6,900,000 shares of its common stock at a public offering price of \$15.00 per share, including 900,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares of common stock, for aggregate gross proceeds of \$103.5 million.
 The Company raised approximately \$93.3 million in net proceeds after deducting underwriting discounts and commissions and offering expenses payable by the Company.
-Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into 21,010,407 shares of common stock; the warrants to purchase 6,825 convertible preferred stock automatically converted in to warrants to purchase 6,825 common shares.
+Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into 21,010,407 shares of common stock; the warrants to purchase 6,825 convertible preferred shares automatically converted into warrants to purchase 6,825 common shares.
 Subsequent to the closing of the IPO, there were no shares of preferred stock outstanding.
-In connection with the closing of the IPO, the Company amended and restated its Fourth Amended and Restated Certificate of Incorporation to change the authorized capital stock to 400,000,000 shares designated as common stock, and 10,000,000 shares designated as preferred stock, all with a par value of \$0,000 per share.
+In connection with the closing of the IPO, the Company amended and restated its Fourth Amended and Restated Certificate of Incorporation to change the authorized capital stock to 400,000,000 shares designated as common stock and 10,000,000 shares designated as preferred stock, all with a par value of \$0.0001 per share.
+The completion of the IPO, as described above, impacts the comparability of certain amounts to the corresponding prior year period, including earnings per share.